 When using ParaView as a communication tool it is often helpful to annotate the images you create with text.
 With ParaView 3 it is very easy to create text annotation wherever you want in a 3D view.
 There is a special text source that simply places some text in the view.
 Try it now.

-- 1. From the menu bar, select Sources \rightarrow Text. - 2.
-In the text edit box of the object inspector, type a message.
+- 1. From the menu bar, select Sources $\rightarrow$ Text. - 2.
+In the text edit box of the object inspector, type a message. - 3.
+Hit the Apply button.